About Alaska Wilderness Youth Camps, Inc.

 outdoor recreational possibilities.
 Globe Creek is a beautiful fast running mountain stream that meanders through the center of our forty acres.
-One mile to the north is several mountains with many large granite outcroppings known as Grapefruit Rocks.
+One mile to the north are several mountains with many large granite outcroppings known as Grapefruit Rocks.
 Hiking trails are already established and the views are inspiring from on top.
-To the south nine miles is the White Mountains Summit Trail, a popular high alpine mountain trail.
+To the south, nine miles is the White Mountains Summit Trail, a popular high alpine mountain trail.

 We conducted summer and winter youth camps in various different places prior to acquiring the land at Globe Creek.
 In June of 2005 the roads, parking lot and building pads were constructed.
 Construction on the lodge began in August.
 Building a youth camp from the ground up is a rare thing these days but, thanks to many very generous individuals and businesses, we are nearing the completion of the lodge and two cabins.